-In 2005, as new investment materials became available, Walentynowicz regained interest in the 3D casting process, (Cire perdue) as the new materials now made it possible to keep a textured surface on the casts, which, for large works, was not obtainable with the more inferior materials.
+In 2005, as new investment materials became available, Walentynowicz regained interest in the 3D casting process, (Cire perdue) as the new materials now made it possible to keep a textured surface on the casts, which, for large works, was not obtainable with the previously used more inferior materials.
 The body of abstract “Standing Female Figures”, -here addressing the individual, walking her way through life while having to balance the more or less fitting pieces that make up the whole, was one result of this “new” 3D cast work.

-While still involved in working with the human figure, much of Walentynowicz's latest production has moved away from the figure itself and, addressing all the same concerns, he has, as so often before, again left the “safe harbor” and ventured out into the unknown.
+While still involved in working with the human figure, much of Walentynowicz's latest production has moved away from the figure itself and, while addressing all the same concerns, he has, as so often before, again left the “safe harbor” and ventured out into the unknown.

 Now working mostly in an abstract, non-figurative fashion, Walentynowicz is again challenging himself as well as his audience.
 The expression has changed, but for Walentynowicz, it is just a way of addressing the same subjects and concerns from a different vantage point.

-Due to the need for a larger studio, he relocated to Clinton, IL in 1997, and in 1999, also established a small studio in his native Denmark, where he works during the summer months, mostly involved in the disciplines of drawing and painting, as well as testing new ideas and techniques, all to bring newness and change to future work.
+Due to the need for a larger studio, he relocated to Clinton, IL in 1997, and in 1999, also established a small studio in his native Denmark, where he worked during the summer months, mostly involved in the disciplines of drawing and painting, as well as testing new ideas and techniques, all to bring newness and change to future work.